jonhadfield/easeprobe/docs/Manual.md

 # 7. Configuration

-EaseProbe can be configured by supplying a YAML file or URL to fetch configuration settings from.
+GuardianProbe can be configured by supplying a YAML file or URL to fetch configuration settings from.

-By default, EaseProbe will look for its `config.yaml` on the current folder.
+By default, GuardianProbe will look for its `config.yaml` on the current folder.
 This behavior can be changed by supplying the `-f` parameter.

 ```shell
 easeprobe -f path/to/config.yaml